-Occupational Therapy, often called OT, is a key part of the unique Milestone care package – both at the hospital and as part of the Milestones 24/7i community services programme.
+Occupational Therapy, often called OT, is a key part of individualised Milestone's care package for patients

 This skilled healthcare intervention improves patients health and wellbeing by helping them develop, recover or maintain daily living skills.

-Led by a qualified Occupational Therapist.
-The OT team will identify challenges facing patients in everyday life, such as personal hygiene, cooking, integration into the community, dressing or shopping – and help them work out practical solutions.
+Lead by a qualified occupational therapist, the OT team will identify challenges facing patients in everyday life, such as personal hygiene, cooking, integration into the community, dressing or shopping – and help them work out practical solutions.

 The Milestones OT programme has been established over a number of years and is now a key part of treatment & care packages offered at the hospital and through our 24/7i community services.